serendipity-xyz/common/README.md

+# Core

 ![CircleCI](https://circleci.com/gh/serendipity-xyz/common.svg?style=shield)

-# common
 reusable clients across different microservices in serendipity.
 I attempted to make them as generic as possible so that they may be of use to others.

 ### Requests
 Inspired by the [imroc/req](https://github.com/imroc/req) library but I did not like how they supported testing.